fontle/obsidianOLD/Economics/Hist 1/Causes and Consequences of the Great Depression.md

 ### European Histography

-Later research beginning in the 90s in Europe read the American literature and asked whether it fit with the narratative of their home countries and found that GDP figures declines sometimes five to seven quarters before the Great Depression in the United States indicating that other factors were at play.
+Later research beginning in the 90s in Europe read the American literature and asked whether it fit with the narrative of their home countries and found that GDP figures declines sometimes five to seven quarters before the Great Depression in the United States indicating that other factors were at play.

 Inconsistencies in the premise that the great depression was expected from United States.